bomatson/bomatson.github.com/_posts/2014-11-18-sandi-metz-keynote.md

 My Future
 ========

 * Everything will change.
-You will die
+I will die
-* Your body will deteriorate
+* My body will deteriorate
-* Our jobs appeared as quickly as the linotype operators
+* Our jobs appeared as quickly as the linotype operators, and will disappear just as quickly

 > Being on the happy path of the app of your life